-Bounce Back Physical Therapy is the number one location for the Kinesio Taping rehabilitative taping technique in the Wayne, Ardmore, Main Line, and Philadelphia suburbs.
+Bounce Back Physical Therapy is the number one location for the Kinesio Taping rehabilitative taping technique in the Wayne, Main Line, and Philadelphia suburbs.
 We currently have four Kinesio certified physical therapists that are available to help you with your injuries.

 What does “kinesiology taping” mean?